WWMX

 WWMX (106.5 FM), known on-air as Mix 106.5, is a commercial radio station in Baltimore, Maryland.
 It broadcasts a hot adult contemporary radio format and is owned by Audacy, Inc. The studios and offices are on Clarkview Road off Jones Falls Expressway.

 WWMX has an effective radiated power (ERP) of 10,500 watts.
 The station's transmitter is located on Television Hill in Baltimore.
-WWMX broadcasts using HD Radio technology; the HD2 digital subchannel airs an alternative rock format known as "New Arrivals", and the HD3 subchannel carries Entercom's Channel Q, aimed at the LGBTQ community.
+WWMX broadcasts using HD Radio technology; the HD2 digital subchannel carries Audacy's Channel Q, aimed at the LGBTQ community.